Users and roles

 Section titled “Frequently asked”Who is created when I sign in for the first time?

-Section titled “Who is created when I sign in for the first time?”A new Account and a single owner user are created atomically on first magic-link verification.
+Section titled “Who is created when I sign in for the first time?”A new Account and a single owner user are created the first time you sign in with a magic link.
 The Account name and user name default from your email; you can change both from account settings.

 Can a user belong to more than one Account?

-Section titled “Can a user belong to more than one Account?”No. The model is one user, one Account (account_id is a non-null column on user).
-To work in two Accounts, you sign in with two different email addresses.
+Section titled “Can a user belong to more than one Account?”No. Each user belongs to exactly one Account.
+To work in two Accounts, sign in with two different email addresses.

 What happens to a deactivated user’s audit history?

 Section titled “What happens to a deactivated user’s audit history?”It stays.
-Audit records are append-only and Merkle-chained — deactivating a user changes who can sign in, not the record of what they did.
-Past mandate decisions and escalation resolutions that reference the user remain verifiable.
+Deactivating a user changes who can sign in, not the record of what they did — activity and audit history are permanent and tamper-evident.
+Past mandate decisions and escalation resolutions that reference the user remain intact.

 How do magic-link tokens stay safe?